jonpry/Pill/readme.md

  ref		drawing		0	0`
 ```
    Copy this file into the pill directory
-   In entry.py, change `layermap_file` to the filename
+   In entry.py, change `layermap_file` to the filename.

    2. In virtuoso, run:

 ```